Skip to Main Content

 Arabella gets an unexpected chance at love when she’s thrust into a conflict and history she’s tried to avoid all her life.

-Zoya is playing matchmaker for her last unmarried granddaughter—introducing Arabella to the very eligible grandson of an old flame and stirring up buried family history.
+Zoya is playing matchmaker for her last unmarried granddaughter and stirring up buried memories.

-Naya is keeping a secret from her family that will change all their lives.
+Naya is keeping a secret from her children that will change all their lives.

-Thirty-five-year-old Arabella, a New York theatre director whose dating and career prospects are drying up, is offered an opportunity to direct a risqué cross-dressing interpretation of a Shakespeare classic (that might garner international attention) in the West Bank.
-Her grandmother, Zoya, plots to make a match between her and Aziz, a Palestinian American doctor volunteering in Gaza.
-Arabella agrees to meet Aziz since her growing feelings for Yoav, a celebrated Israeli American theatre designer, seem destined for disaster.
+Thirty-five-year-old Arabella, a New York theatre director whose dating and career prospects are drying up, is offered an opportunity to direct a risqué cross-dressing interpretation of a Shakespeare classic—that might garner international attention—in the West Bank.
+Her mother, Naya, and grandmother, Zoya, hatch a plot to match her with Aziz, a Palestinian American doctor volunteering in Gaza.
+Arabella agrees to meet Aziz, since her growing feelings for Yoav, a celebrated Israeli American theatre designer, seem destined for disaster...

 With biting hilarity, Too Soon introduces us to a trio of bold and unforgettable voices.
-This dramatic saga follows one family’s epic journey from fleeing war-torn Jaffa in 1948, chasing the American Dream in Detroit and San Francisco in the sixties and seventies, hustling in the New York theatre scene post-9/11, and daring to stage a show in Palestine in 2012.
-Upon learning one of them is living on borrowed time, three women fight to live, make art, and love on their own terms.
-Too Soon joins the stories that seek to illuminate our shared history and ask, how can we set ourselves free?
+This dramatic saga follows one family’s epic journey fleeing war-torn Jaffa in 1948, chasing the American Dream in Detroit and San Francisco in the sixties and seventies, hustling in the New York theatre scene post-9/11, and daring to stage a show in Palestine in 2012.
+Upon learning one of them is living on borrowed time, the three women fight to live, make art, and love on their own terms.
+A funny, sexy, and heart-wrenching literary debut, Too Soon illuminates our shared history and asks, how can we set ourselves free?

 About The Author